What is a Malware?

 Security software malfunctions:

-If your firewall or antivirus software suddenly stops working or is disabled, it could be a sign that malware is trying to evade detection.
+If your firewall or antivirus software suddenly stops working or is disabled, it could be a sign that a security threat is trying to evade detection.

 Unknown processes or suspicious activity in Task Manager:

-Check Task Manager for any unknown or suspicious processes running in the background.
-It is possible that this indicates a malware infection.
+Monitor Task Manager for any unknown or suspicious processes running in the background.
+This could indicate a cybersecurity threat.

-It's important to note that these signs don't always clearly indicate a malware infection, as there could be other causes for this as well.
-However, if you notice several of these clues at once, you should check your system for possible malware infections and take the right measures to eliminate them.
+It's important to note that these signs don't always clearly point to a security issue, as there could be other causes as well.
+However, if you notice several of these clues at once, you should examine your system for potential vulnerabilities and take the appropriate measures to address them.

 Protecting Hospitals from Malware & Cyber Attacks